 Also on the website are a number of short reports by the project team and information about how to access material which has been placed in archives.

 The WEL history project has collected photographs from WEL groups, newspapers, libraries and private collections to provide a photographic record of WEL members, their campaigns and other activities, and their memorabilia.
-Selected items from the WEL history project's collection can be accessed through the links to photo galleries below:
+Selected items from the WEL history project's collection are displayed in five Photo galleries on this website.

 WEL history survey